Amutheezan/amutheezan.github.io/wso2.md

 Basically, for every ```PrivilagedCarbonContext``` there exists a tenant Id, based on the application it can be predefined or received from the parent.
 For HL7 it is defined from the parent so we need to get the parent tenant id and use it for the child.
 We can't manually hard code or set the values for tenant ID

-### ** Events Participated **
+### **Events I Participated**

-I participated in Smart@ss quiz under Wild Boars Team 1, with Janaka, Anjana and other 7 People of WSO2.
+I participated in **Smart@ss** quiz under WildBoars Team 1, with Janaka, Anjana and other 7 People of WSO2.
 It was a quite challenging quiz.
 It contains five rounds with questions from current affairs, sports, entertainment, countries, foods.
 We got 5 out of 8.
 Anyway, I enjoyed the events. :smiley: :relaxed:

 ### **References**